 - Schedule a visit to our office for a free consultation

-- Give us time to build the case: collect evidence, interview witnesses, review police reports
+- Give us time to build the case: collect evidence, interview witnesses, review crash reports

 - Partner with us to bring justice to your situation

 What to do if You Are Involved in a Florida Trucking Accident

 The moment you are involved in a trucking accident the clock starts ticking on securing invaluable evidence regarding what caused the collision.
 Due to the often-serious nature of these collisions, trucking companies and their insurers have teams of high-paid experts who will be deployed to the scene of the collision to immediately investigate the cause of the collision.